ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 :warning: Notice, that after you login, if you refresh the page, you are logged out.
 Why is this?
 Read on to find out. :warning:

-## Phase 2.
+## Exercise 2.
 Sessions with Cookie Session

 Once you've got the local strategy working, let's get sessions working as well.
 Why do we need sessions?
 Why are sessions useful?
 Good questions, champ!